wellposed/numerical/README.md

 [![Wellposed](http://www.wellposed.com/mini.png)](http://www.wellposed.com)™

-# Currently in Pre alpha release engineering, so nearly ready for experimental consumption
-(though please dont publicize yet)
+# Currently Experimental

 # About  Numerical-Core
 This is the core Package for Numerical Haskell, a project by Carter Schonwald aka Wellposed Ltd, and (soon I hope!) other contributors.

 Numerical-Core is an open source component of the [Wellposed](http://www.wellposed.com)® Numerical Haskell software suite.

+## How to use
+This library is a technology demonstrator for mechanisms to simplify writing arbitrary

 ##Build Status